Coopers Rock State Forest: The Complete Visitors’ Guide

 If you want a 360-degree view of our state’s natural beauty, look no further than Coopers Rock overlook.
 Once you get off I-68 to Coopers Rock State Forest, drive straight for a few minutes until you find the parking lot.
 The road will come to an end into one of two gravel parking lots (the second may be closer for guests that need assistance).
 From there, you will see signs and a stone-lead path, and you’ll be greeted by the overlook.
 (There is another path to the left of the Overlook Trading Post that is flatter and smoother, and recommended for those that need assistance.)

 Beautiful in every season, picturesque overlook is great for relaxing or bringing friends and family.
 It also provides a great photo-op and has been dubbed as one of the most “Instagrammable” places in Mountaineer Country–and for good reason.
+PLUS!
+On your way to the overlook, stop and snap a photo on the Almost Heaven swing!
+Share it with us by using #VisitMountaineerCountry on social media.

 Enjoy this 360-degree tour of the Overlook!